Uma-Ravi22/Predictive-Analytics-for-Business-Nanodegree-Udacity/README.md

 Step 3 – Make a recommendation: Now that you have the predicted price for each diamond, it’s time to calculate the bid price for the whole set.
 Note: The diamond price that the model predicts represents the final retail price the consumer will pay.
 The company generally purchases diamonds from distributors at 70% of that price, so your recommended bid price should represent that.

-## Project Submission
-To complete this project, you will be submitting a file in pdf format that contains the answers to the following questions across three steps.

-### Step 1 - Understanding the Model:

-According to the linear model provided, if a diamond is 1 carat heavier than another with the same cut and clarity, how much more would the retail price of the heavier diamond be?
-Why?

-If you were interested in a 1.5 carat diamond with a Very Good cut (represented by a 3 in the model) and a VS2 clarity rating (represented by a 5 in the model), what retail price would the model predict for the diamond?

-### Step 2 - Visualize the Data: Create two scatter plots.
-If you're not sure what a scatter plot is, see here.

-Plot 1 - Plot the data for the diamonds in the database, with carat on the x-axis and price on the y-axis.
-Plot 2 - Plot the data for the diamonds for which you are predicting prices with carat on the x-axis and predicted price on the y-axis.

-Note: You can also plot both sets of data on the same chart in different colors.
-What strikes you about this comparison?
-After seeing this plot, do you feel confident in the model’s ability to predict prices?

-### Step 3 - The Recommendation: What bid do you recommend for the jewelry company?
-Please explain how you arrived at that number.
 <HR>

  ## Project 2: Predicting Catalog Demand.